Uspavanka za Radmilu M.: Reception

-The album received mostly negative reactions by the critics.
+Upon its release, the album received mostly negative reactions by the critics.
 Džuboks critic Ljubo Trifunović wrote:

 Another Džuboks critic, Branko Vukojević, wrote: "It seems like Bijelo Dugme wanted to return, but had nothing to return to."

-Unlike the band's previous releases, none of the tracks off Uspavanka za Radmilu M. managed to become hits.
-However, the tour was still very successful, and the audience's response made Bregović change his mind about dismissing the band.
+Despite negative reaction from the critics, the tour was very successful, and the audience's response made Bregović change his mind about dismissing the band.

 Video album

 The release of the Uspavanka za Radmilu M. album was followed by the release of an eponymous VHS cassette featuring videos for all the album tracks.
 The cassette also included some recordings from the concerts from the beginning of the Uspavanka za Radmilu M. tour.
 The cassette was the first project of the kind in the history of Yugoslav rock music.
 The videos were directed by Boris Miljković and Branimir "Tucko" Dimitrijević.
 The video for the song "Ovaj ples dame biraju" was the first gay-themed video in Yugoslavia.